It's time for Tesla to call in a grown-up

 Having a COO also can reassure investors that there is a succession plan in place in case Musk decides to step down to focus more on these other initiatives.

 Other successful founder-led companies have cultivated deep management benches.
-Google, now known as Alphabet, brought in tech veteran Eric Schmidt to be CEO, for example.
+Google, now known as Alphabet, brought in tech veteran Eric Schmidt to be CEO before its IPO, for example.
 Microsoft's Bill Gates had Steve Ballmer and then Satya Nadella take over.

 Having a trusted COO also could be helpful in case Musk ever runs into health problems.